CloudCoded/Elements_and_Properties_Doc/html/README.md

 <caption> <!--- This element specify the title of a table-->
 <thead> <tbody> <!---The thead and tbody elements are used to indicate which portion of your table is the header, and which portion contains the primary data or content.--->
 <tr> <td> <th> <!---The tr element is used to indicate a table row.
 The td element indicates a data cell, while the th element indicates a header cell.--->

+The i element is used for idiomatic text, or text that is separate from the "normal" text content.
+This could be for italic text, such as scientific terms, or for icons like those provided by FontAwesome.

+This special class is how FontAwesome determines which icon to load. fas indicates the category of icons (FontAwesome Solid, here), while fa-music selects the specific icon.